pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 The main difference between OPMD and PPO algorithms lies in the calculation of Advantage and Policy Loss.
 OPMD relies on a group-based advantage calculation and does not use the Critic model.
-To implement OPMD, developers need to implement advantage calculation in `AddStrategy` (or `AdvantageFn`) and policy loss calculation in `PolicyLossFn`.
+To implement OPMD, developers need to implement advantage calculation in `AdvantageFn` and policy loss calculation in `PolicyLossFn`.

 ---

-#### Step 1.1: Implement `AddStrategy`
+#### Step 1.1: Implement `AdvantageFn`

-The {class}`trinity.algorithm.AddStrategy` interface includes two methods:
+The {class}`trinity.algorithm.AdvantageFn` interface includes two methods:

-- `add`: This method is called to add experience data to the buffer.
-It receives a list of experiences and returns the number of experiences added to the buffer.
+- `__call__`: This method is the main entrance for advantage calculation.
+It receives a list of experiences and returns a list of experiences with calculated advantages and returns, along with a metrics dictionary for logging.
+The input experience data format is a list of {class}`trinity.common.experience.Experience`.
-- `default_args`: This method returns the default initialization parameters in dictionary form, which will be used by default when users don't specify initialization parameters in the configuration file.
+- `default_args`: This class method returns the default initialization parameters in dictionary form, which will be used by default when users don't specify initialization parameters in the configuration file.
+- `compute_in_trainer`: This class method indicates whether to compute advantages in the Trainer.
+If it returns `False`, the `AdvantageFn` will be called in the experience data processing pipeline.

-For convenience, Trinity-RFT provides an abstract class {class}`trinity.algorithm.GroupAdvantageStrategy` that implements the `add` method for group-based advantage calculation, you can focus on how to group the experiences and calculate advantages on grouped experiences with the following two methods:
+For convenience, Trinity-RFT provides an abstract class {class}`trinity.algorithm.advantage_fn.GroupAdvantage` that implements the `__call__` method for group-based advantage calculation, you can focus on how to group the experiences and calculate advantages on grouped experiences with the following two methods:

 - `group_experiences`: This method groups a experiences generated in a step into multiple sub-groups.